kaka-lin/Notes/Data_Science/jupyterhub/README.md

+---
+title: "[DS] Build JupyterHub with docker"
+date: 2020-08-14
+categories: [Data Science, JupyterHub]
+---

 # JupyterHub

-Use Docker to build a JupyterHub for multiple users
+Use Docker to build a `JupyterHub` for multiple users

+## Notices

+Before your start to build a `JupyterHub` with docker, please download the relative file at [example](https://github.com/kaka-lin/Notes/tree/master/Data_Science/jupyterhub).

 ## Enable HTTPS (SSL encryption)